-healthcare sector.
-We strongly encourage CDER to revise its Discussion Paper to reflect that cloud computing enables secure, ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
-In simple terms, cloud computing allows organizations to leverage servers and access computer system resources-such as computing power, storage, and network power-to meet their changing technology needs and are increasingly relied upon throughout the healthcare ecosystem.
+CHI also urges FDA's involved Centers and Offices to appropriately frame its discussion of emerging technologies and how their responsible deployment can improve and streamline processes.
+We strongly encourage FDA to ensure that its policies reflect that cloud computing enables secure, ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
+Cloud computing allows organizations to leverage servers and access computer system resources-such as computing power, storage, and network power-to meet their changing technology needs and are increasingly relied upon throughout the healthcare ecosystem.
 The capabilities of cloud computing are necessary tools for advancing FDA's interests and goals in pharmaceutical manufacturing data and recordkeeping.
-It is crucial that FDA's discussion of cloud computing in the Discussion Paper be revised reflect its value and utilities.

-Building on the above, CHI urges CDER's Discussion Paper to align with the following digital health community-consensus recommendations for policymakers seeking to address the role of AI in healthcare:
+Building on the above, CHI urges FDA's guidance to align with the following digital health community-consensus recommendations for policymakers seeking to address the role of AI in healthcare: